tmaiaroto/li3_access/README.md

-#Access control library for the Lithium framework for PHP 5.3.
+#Access control library for the Lithium framework.

 ##Installation